HL7/crmi-ig/input/pages/naming-conventions.md

 The `version` element for all artifacts within the same package SHOULD be the same as the version of the package.
 This is usually the ImplementationGuide in which the artifact is defined.

+In addition, all references to canonicals from artifacts in the package to other artifacts in the same package SHOULD be version-consistent (i.e. if the references are version-specific and the referenced artifact is included in the package, the referenced artifact is the version referenced (and no other unreferenced versions of that artifact are included).

 ### Operation definitions

 Although FHIR operation definitions can specify a `code` property, servers may use whatever code they surface in their capability statement to implement operations.
 To simplify application development and encourage consistency, this implementation guide proposes that: